 - Optiphen can curdle or destabilize some emulsions.

-- It is recommend that Optiphen be added during POST-emulsification.
+- It is recommended adding Optiphen during POST-emulsification.

 - Recommended Use Levels: 0.5 – 1.5% of the total weight of the recipe at temperatures below 176 F degrees.